TomSpencerLondon/sonar/README.md

 This, then, gave me enough information to call the properties section of the API: http://index1.homeflow.co.uk/properties?api_key=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX&search[place][id]=51e7c4a873dadaf60feee624&[search][channel]=sales

+## If I had more time...
+* Effective testing for API calls
+* Cleaner design of main.js and more separation of concerns
+* More comprehensive planning for UX design.
+For example I would like to implement a fix for selected house image so that it stays in the middle of the screen when the user scrolls.

 ## Viewing the application:

 You can use the application here: https://murmuring-brushlands-19054.herokuapp.com/